 If you have some routines in your life that are closely related to eating sugars, you may have to give them up for a few weeks.
 For example, if you often find yourself reaching for a bar of chocolate after exercising, as odd as it seems, you may have to give up running for a while to allow the cravings to lessen.
 In the same way, if you have a habit of watching TV while snacking, find another hobby, like reading or going for walks.

 Whenever you have a food craving, stop for a moment and monitor your own responses.
-Studies show that taking some time to recognise and reflect on your physical and mental state causes cravings to dissipate.
+Studies show that taking some time to recognize and reflect on your physical and mental state causes cravings to dissipate.
 Stop and ask yourself why you really want this.
-What exactly are you feeling?
-Even though this may not work at all times, always pausing to scrutinise your choices leads to healthier decisions.
+How am I feeling?
+Even though this may not work at all times, always pausing to scrutinize your choices leads to healthier decisions.

 Scientists have suggested that visualising negative effects help people make good decisions.
 For instance, imagine finding out you have diabetes or imagine weighing 30 pounds more.
 This may seem counteractive.
 After all, one serving of ice cream isn’t going to make you diabetic.
 But exaggerating the harmful effects of unhealthy choices will make a habit less appealing.
 The aim here is to assist you to make the best choices, and not feel bad or shame yourself.

-Sugar plus fat plus refined carbohydrates equals diabetes, cardiovascular disease and obesity.
+Sugar plus fat plus refined carbohydrates equal diabetes, cardiovascular disease, and obesity.